Concertos

 The third movement is a manic scherzo, which takes as its starting point the music from my second viola sonata.
 This is an urgent, frenetic rondo full of dance rhythms, though not without a sense of humour.
 The movement ends with a sense of hesitancy.
 The finale follows without a break.

-Being half-Ukrainian the folklike tunes and rhythms of my father’s country have always appealed to me.
+Being half-Ukrainian the folk-like tunes and rhythms of my father’s country have always appealed to me.
 In this concerto I feel that I have more deeply embraced my roots.
 Dedicating the work to my father Maksym, who suffered cruelly at the hands of the Nazis, feels right.
 I’m sure he would have loved it.

-composed in January 2021
+composed January 2021

 Having completed this movement I knew I had to write more.
 I did not want to be too retrospective with the shape of the work in the traditional sense of a violin concerto.
 Rather, the violin should shine as soloist but also the orchestra would also have its moments: I did not want to tire the listener with too much solo violin (as I have found in the Sibelius and Mendelssohn violin concertos).
 I dispensed with the traditional cadenza and gave the violin a quasi-cadenza to end the work: my father’s spirit rushing to heaven.

 The first movement begins with a slow canon, which gradually builds until the violin bursts in with great panache.
 The violin then joins the basses in a repeat of the opening canon and this again leads to another solo outburst.
 The wind now begin a manic dance, which becomes more and more energetic and involved.
-The movement ends with a repeat of the dramatic violin theme now on tutti strings: though the violin has the final say.
+The movement ends with a repeat of the opening violin theme now on tutti strings: though the violin has the final say.

 The second movement has a lighter more mercurial spirit, with violin harmonics, string pizzicatos, glockenspiel and bowed crotales; though the music is menacing at times.
 After a tutti forte, solo voices of the clarinet and oboe can be heard recalling a distant memory.
 This is taken up by the violin.